Sir Edward O'Brien, 2nd Baronet: Life

-Born in England in 1705, he was the eldest surviving child of Lucius O'Brien (1675-1717 d.v.p) and Catherine Keightley (1676- c.
+Born in England in 1705, he was the eldest surviving child of Lucius O'Brien (1675–1717 d.v.p) and Catherine Keightley (1676- c.
 1733).
 He would be followed by a younger brother Thomas and two sisters Anne and Lucia, who both died as children.
 He inherited the baronetcy from his grandfather Sir Donough O'Brien, 1st Baronet as his own father had pre-deceased him.
 His maternal grandmother, Lady Frances Keightley (née Hyde) was the sister of Anne Hyde Duchess of York who in turn was the mother of Queen Mary II and Queen Anne.
 Edward was raised first in Ireland, before attending Oxford.

-He entered the Irish House of Commons in 1727, sitting for Clare, the same constituency his grandfather had also represented, until his death in 1765.
+He entered the Irish House of Commons in 1727, sitting for County Clare, the same constituency his grandfather had also represented, until his death in 1765.

 Edward lived extravagantly and gambled heavily on horse races, destroying the wealth which his grandfather had so carefully built.
 When the last Earl of Thomond Henry O'Brien died he left his large estates to Murrough, the son of William O'Brien, 4th Earl of Inchiquin, with remainder to Percy Wyndham.
 Murrough in died in 1741 and the reversion became effective.
 When the Earl of Thomond was seeking an heir amongst his kinsmen, he could not select the Marshal of Thomond as he refused to turn Protestant.
 He did not choose Edward as his heir as he was living too extravagantly and thus left him out of his will.
 The fortunes of the Dromoland O'Briens would have been greatly enhanced had they inherited the Thomond estates.